EVERY YEAR ST MARY’S GIVES TO A RANGE OF CHARITIES AND IN A RANGE OF WAYS.

 St Mary’s Chosen Charities:

-In the year May 2018 to April 2019 we are supporting 6 specific charities, each for a 2 month period.
+During the year May 2019 to April 2020 we are supporting 6 specific charities, each for a 2 month period.
 These charities have been nominated by members of the congregation who then have the opportunity to supplement the PCC donation with fund-raising through additional events, appeals, even a guest speaker.
 The person nominating the charity is encouraged to disseminate information via the website, monthly newsletters, the charities’ noticeboard in church.
 This allows us all to learn something about each charity and to become more engaged with it.

-During May-June 2018 we supported Godmanchester Foodbank which is part of the Trussell Trust foodbank network.
-We support the foodbank throughout the year as a food collection point but during May-June we supplemented this with financial donation as ell as raising awareness.
+During May-June 2019 we supported Godmanchester Foodbank which is part of the Trussell Trust foodbank network.
+We support the foodbank throughout the year as a food collection point (and we are a voucher holder as well) but during May-June we supplemented this with financial donation as well as raising awareness.